 Intermediate: you should have some prior design experience, but you do not need to have any previous digital experience.
+You may be:

-- A designer working with developers
+- A designer starting to work with developers

 - Returning to work after a break

-- A freelancer seeking opportunities and networks
+- A freelancer seeking opportunities and network

 - In a project of delivery management role

-Our Digital Skills training courses are ideal if you started out in the pre-digital era - broaden your knowledge, employability skills and digital literacy for the digital economy.
+Our digital skills training courses are ideal if you started out in the pre-digital era - broaden your knowledge, employability skills and digital literacy for the digital economy.

 This course will be taught by a respected industry expert.